HunterStevens/react-bubbles/README.md

 A Token is used for authorization so that users can only access the protected pages when they have successfuly logged in or recieved some kind of authorization for our page.

 - [ ] What steps can you take in your web apps to keep your data secure?
+Wrap your components in PrivateRoutes, have them only accessible through tokens,

 - [ ] Describe how web servers work.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.